 - Tax relief claims against work-related travel and vehicle allowance

-- A tax-free allowance for settling in costs up to one month’s basic salary for relocation costs may be provided in some cases where an employee and his/her family are relocated to South Africa for employment purposes
+- A tax-free allowance for settling in costs up to one month’s basic salary for relocation costs may be provided in some cases where an employee and their family are relocated to South Africa for employment purposes

 Self-employed income tax allowances in South Africa